events in the maloca

 TEST THE MALOCA RIGHT NOW

-The Maloca Playground environment was developed to illustrate the main features, which are still under continuous development:
+The Maloca Playground environment was developed to illustrate the main features that are still under continuous development: